 Congratulations on your new Surface Bella floor coating!
 Your floor is now protected against damages and able to better withstand the wear and tear of daily use.
-Our floor coatings are designed to be functional, beautiful, and easy to maintain.
-They won’t require that you wax them or need to avoid common chemicals in order to be properly cleaned and maintained.
+Our floor coatings are designed to be functional, beautiful, and easy to maintain when you follow our floor care instructions.
+They won’t require that you wax them or need to avoid common chemicals in order to be properly cleaned and maintained with proper floor care.
 As with anything, regular and proper floor care will extend the lifetime of your floor coating and ensure it performs properly so that your floors can be looking brand-new for years to come.

 After your floor coating is installed, you will be able to walk on it 6 hours after the top coat has been laid down.
 You will be able to use it as normal after the floor has cured, which will take around 24 hours.

 Although floor coatings will keep your floors cleaner than they would be otherwise, it’s natural for dirt and grime to accumulate on surfaces over time.
 Left alone, this buildup of dirt and grime will shorten the lifespan of your floor coating, as when there is traffic over it, the dirt makes that impact more abrasive to the coating.
 Cleaning your floor coating of any dirt, grime, and other such debris will limit potential abrasion.
 Sweeping your floors with a brush every so often will keep your floors cleaner and prevent buildup, especially during the winter months when de-icing agents can be tracked in in addition to the normal dirt and grime.